Shrimp consumption in Las Vegas is more than 60,000 pounds a day — higher than the rest of the country combined!

 You see the name Hughes on numerous locations and developments in Las Vegas.
 Howard Hughes bought up considerable Nevada property before he died in 1976, including the following hotels and casinos: Castaways, Desert Inn, Frontier, Landmark, Sands, Silver Slipper, and Harold’s Club.

-Austin’s oldest church, St. Augustine, requires the establishment’s bells in the tower to be rung by pulling a rope located in the men’s restroom.
+Austin’s oldest church, St. Augustine, requires the establishment’s bells in the tower to be rung by pulling a rope in the men’s restroom.

 Nevada takes its name from a Spanish word meaning snow-capped.